Setting Up QA Agent

 # OPENAI_API_KEY=sk-... # fallback: direct OpenAI key

 The default model is google/gemini-3.1-flash-lite-preview via OpenRouter.
-This is the model used across 480+ production spec runs — it balances speed and accuracy well for UI testing.
+This is the model used across 480+ production spec runs.
+It balances speed and accuracy well for UI testing.

 Step 5: Configure your base URL